dgchrt/core2d/README.md

 # Features

+## Scene Management
+Core2D facilitates the organization of your app into one or more [scenes](src/Scene.mjs), which can be transitioned between.
+Each scene can contain multiple [sprites](src/Sprite.mjs), which are the basic building blocks for game objects.

+## Sound Management
+The engine provides a simple yet powerful sound system that allows for playing sound effects and background music.
+It also supports fading out the current theme, which is useful for smooth transitions between different music tracks.

 ## Collision Detection
 Translated to callbacks, to keep update logic clean.

 ## Assets Caching
 Assets and their transformations are reused automatically to keep a solid performance.

+## Transformations
+Core2D provides a set of functions to manipulate images, including rotation, flipping, and colorization.
+These transformations are cached, so they are only applied once per image.

+## Tilemap
+The `Scene` class provides a `build` method that allows for creating tile-based scenes from a map.
+This is useful for creating levels in platformers, RPGs, and other genres that use tile-based graphics.

 ## User Input
 Human interaction is unified via abstractions, so that apps will just work, regardless of the devices in use.